Unique Considerations

 Special Equipment

-- Protective Gear: Gloves and masks for volunteers or staff to ensure safety and hygiene during the pickup process.
+- Protective Gear: Items like gloves and masks to ensure the safety of volunteers and donors during the pickup process.

 Expert Tips